edeprince3/v2rdm_casscf/README.md

 * **MAXITER** (int):

     The maximum number of outer iterations.
 Default 10000.

 * **FROZEN_DOCC** (array):

-    The number of frozen doubly-occupied orbitals per irrep.
-Combined with **FROZEN_UOCC**, these arrays define the active space.
+    An array containing the number of frozen doubly-occupied orbitals per irrep.
+These orbitals are not included in the active space, nor are they optimized during the v2RDM-CASSCF procedure.
+This option trumps Psi4's **NUM_FROZEN_DOCC** and **FREEZE_CORE** options.

 * **FROZEN_UOCC** (array):

-    The number of frozen unoccupied orbitals per irrep.
-Combined with **FROZEN_DOCC**, these arrays define the active space.
+    An array containing the number of frozen unoccupied orbitals per irrep.
+These orbitals are not included in the active space, nor are they optimized during the v2RDM-CASSCF procedure.
+This option trumps Psi4's **NUM_FROZEN_UOCC** option.

 * **MOLDEN_WRITE** (bool):